All About Water Recycling And Reuse - Recycled water and reclaimed water

 The downside of Water Recycling

 Water recycling brings several advantages to the environment, industrial or technological, and even the ecosystem.
-Still, it adversely affects various factors such as the wildlife, threatens human health, and other risks are at stake.
+Still, it adversely affects various factors such as wildlife, threatens human health, and other risks are at stake.

 The Wildlife and Ecosystem